cshono94/cee292x-soc-est-error/README.md

     - From 85% SOC pulse discharge down to 15% SOC
     - From 15% SOC pulse charge up to 50% SOC
   - Sequentially run all of the above charge cycles in one simulation
+  - Fit on a random signal, like random noise

 ### Predict on training and test data
 - After results for fitting cycle are obtained: